 Bocca della Verita or something special?

 Bocca della Verita might be one of the most famous mouth stones in the world.
 The face supposedly represents a pagan god.
 It was placed on the porch of the church in 1632, which is already an unusual event.
-Especially if we know that they built Santa Maria in Cosmedin over the remains of the Temple of Hercules Pompeianus, Roman god hero.
+Especially if we know that they built Santa Maria in Cosmedin over the remains of the Temple of Hercules Pompeianus, a Roman god hero.
 Church’s fight against paganism was obviously not efficient.
 Even today, more people push their hand into the Mouth of Truth, than into the holy water at the church entrance.

 I am not advocating for religious tourism at all.
 I understand that quirky histories are attractive.
 They attract me as well!
 But do we get to choose the ones we like, or do we just follow where the crowds go?
 When bizarre sites become the mainstream attraction, there is something very contradictory about it.

 What are we actually looking for when we travel?
 Aren’t we in search of unique experiences that will improve the ways we see the world?
 The way we see ourselves?
-Looking at the hundreds waiting in the line to act out Gregory Peck’s famous movie scene, I started to think that maybe we are not looking for anything special.
+Looking at the hundreds waiting in line to act out Gregory Peck’s famous movie scene, I started to think that maybe we are not looking for anything special.
 Perhaps traveling enables us to feel connected with others, to feel the same as others.
 Maybe the ultimate touristic goal is indeed to try to hold the Leaning Tower of Pisa from collapsing!
-Maybe faking a smile in front of the Colosseum or pushing our hand into Bocca della Verita is indeed what makes us feel we traveled the world.
+Maybe faking a smile in front of the Colosseum or pushing our hand into Bocca della Verita is indeed what makes us feel like we traveled the world.

-I prefer not to stand in the line for half an hour just to get a picture everyone else got.
-If that waiting will divert my gaze from St. Valentine’s bones, hidden mosaic, underground crypt and ancient Roman sewer, however dirty it might be, was the waiting worth it?
+I prefer not to stand in line for half an hour just to get a picture everyone else got.
+If that waiting will divert my gaze from St. Valentine’s bones, hidden mosaic, underground crypt, and ancient Roman sewer, however dirty it might be, was the waiting worth it?
 If all of us would consider that attractions are sometimes distractions, wouldn’t discovering the world suddenly become a never-ending adventure?

-What are your favorite ways of exploring the new places?
+What are your favorite ways of exploring new places?
 Do you follow the tourist guides or let yourself get lost?
 I’d appreciate if you would share your strategies in the comments below!